 - lacY. lacY is the structural gene that encodes the enzyme lactose permease.

 - lacA. lacA is the structural gene that encodes the enzyme galactoside transacetylase.

 - lac terminator.
-The lac terminator is a DNA sequence involved in transcriptional termination.
+The lac terminator is the DNA sequence involved in terminating transcription of the lac operon.
 The lac operon is terminated by the rho (ρ)-dependent mechanism.

-Near the lac operon is another gene, called lacI, that contains its own promoter and terminator.
+Upstream of the lac operon is another gene, called lacI, that contains its own promoter and terminator.
 The lacI gene encodes the lac repressor protein.
 The lac repressor protein binds to the lacO sequence and turns off the expression of the lac operon (in other words, the lac operon displays negative control via the lac repressor).
-The lacI gene is a constitutive or housekeeping gene and is therefore always transcribed.
+The lacI gene is a constitutive (housekeeping) gene and is therefore always transcribed.

 - What are names of the three structural genes of the lac operon?

 - What are the names and functions of the four regulatory DNA sequences within the lac operon?